Hanabi-Live/hanabi-live/docs/install.md

 If you just want to install the website without the ability to edit the code, skip to [the production installation section](#installation-for-production-linux).

 Like many code projects, we use [linters](<https://en.wikipedia.org/wiki/Lint_(software)>) to ensure that all of the code is written consistently and error-free.
 For Golang (the server-side code), we use [golangci-lint](https://github.com/golangci/golangci-lint).
-For TypeScript (the client-side code), we use [ESLint](https://eslint.org/) and have a configuration based on the [Airbnb style guide](https://github.com/airbnb/javascript).
+For TypeScript (the client-side code), we use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 We ask that all pull requests pass our linting rules.

 The following instructions will set up the server as well as the linters.
 We assume that you will be using Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is a very nice text editor that happens to be better than [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), etc. Some adjustments will be needed if you are using a different editor.